 Central government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
-Grants received from government departments are set out in Note 32.
-Grant receipts which remain to be used at 31st March 2019 are shown in Note 32.
+Grant receipts outstanding at 31st March 2019 are shown in Note 32.